mkideal/cli/README.md

 HTTPMethods []string
 ```

-Each command have one default router: slashes-separated router path of command. e.g. command
+Each command have one default router: slashes-separated router path of command. e.g.
 `$app sub1 sub11` has default router `/sub1/sub11`.
 The `HTTPRouters` property will add some new extra routers, it would'nt replace the default router.
 The `HTTPMethods` is a string array.
 It will handle any method if `HTTPMethods` is empty.

 ```go